 All of a sudden, the air cooling the sweat on your temple turns lukewarm, or stops, or the airflow drops in half.
 You call up your local HVAC company and ask them to take a look.
 They tell you it’s the busiest weekend of the year and their phones are ringing off the hook — the earliest they can get to you is 4 days out.
 How do you feel, in this imaginary nightmare scenario?

-This nightmare can be avoided by doing preventative maintenance on your HVAC twice a year, in spring and fall.
+This nightmare can be avoided by doing fall HVAC preventative maintenance on spring HVAC preventative maintenance.
 Your HVAC system needs regular attention and care so it doesn’t let you down right when you need it most.

 There are other benefits of doing seasonal maintenance: it’ll make your system much more efficient, reducing energy costs up to 40% depending on the system.
 You’ll need fewer repairs over the lifetime of your system, and the system itself will last much longer if it’s regularly maintained.